 Grade 11 English FAL bridges the gap between the basics of Grade 10 and the final exams of Grade 12.
-You will deal with more complex themes in literature and be expected to write more sophisticated essays.
+This is the year where you refine your skills.
+If you can master the structure of a Discursive Essay and the logic of Indirect Speech now, Matric will be a breeze.

-This guide breaks down the Via Afrika Study Guide to help you master the curriculum.
+This guide breaks down the curriculum based on the Via Afrika Study Guide and the CAPS syllabus to help you master the four main skill sets.

 A. Listening & Speaking (Section 1)